lowpe/hydejack/index.md

 - How does task design affect NF learning ?
 - Do the different components of the hemodynamic response function (HRF) evolve with NF training ?
 - Clinical applications of NF
-- Dreaming of a future with [ultrafast ultrasound imaging NF](http://fultrasound.eu/technology/)
+- Dreaming of the feasibility of [functional ultrasound-based NF](http://fultrasound.eu/technology/)

 ---